pransito/PIT_GD_MRI_release/README.md

-R Code for the PIT Gambling Disorder paper (behavioral data)
+R Code for the PIT Gambling Disorder paper (MRI data)
 -----------------------------------------------------------

 Code for publication of "Neural correlates of cue-induced changes in decision-making distinguish subjects with gambling disorder from healthy controls"